daRoyalCacti/Raytracing/README.md

 It is planned to add SIMD in the future.

+## Drawing on convergence
+The method of drawing was originally to send a large number of rays from each pixel.
+I developed a method (I doubt I was the first to however) that sent initially only a small number of rays into the scene, and determined how quickly the colour was changing (see code for full details).
+The faster the colour of the pixel was changing the more rays were sent to it (as a quickly changing colour means the initial colour was very wrong, and an unchanging colour means the colour is correct).
+Once all pixels were converging slowly enough, the image was considered rendered.

+This method works for oscillating convergence.
+Even if the convergence is slow then rays are still sent to the pixel.
+If the convergence is oscillating, then these rays should cause a large change in the colour which means next iteration more rays will be sent.

+This method does not work for long tailed convergence (i.e. the convergence is slow but the rate of convergence is slow meaning it will still take many more iterations to get an accurate value).
+This is planned on being accounted for by considering the rate of change of the convergence (i.e. considering the second derivative and the derivative).

+## Halton sequence
+The raytracer originally generated pseudo-random numbers using the Mersenne Twister 19937 generator.
+This was then replaced using the [Halton sequence](https://en.wikipedia.org/wiki/Halton_sequence).
+1D random numbers are generated with a base of 2,
+2D uses a base of 2 and a base of 3 (for each component respectively), and 3D uses a base of  2, 3 and 5.
+An array of these numbers was generated for each dimension.
+Getting a random number involves reading from the next element in the array.

+Every instance where random numbers were used in the rendering (as opposed to, for example, setting object positions) was replaced with the Halton sequence.
+This lead to a 20% reduction in computation time.
+This does not conform with the results of [Berblinger and Schlier](https://doi.org/10.1016%2F0010-4655%2891%2990064-R) which found an order of magnitude reduction in computation time.
+This is likely because the test case used only ran for 3 minutes.

 ## Images
 All images created are available in [/images](https://github.com/daRoyalCacti/Raytracing_GPU/tree/master/images).
 Some noteworthy images are seen below.